 Why do organizations/stakeholders feel DevSecOps is a hindrance to their software development process?
-For that let us have a look at some of the DevSecOps misconceptions.

 Many organizations are following the DevOps mindset as a euphemism for the end-to-end planned and smoothly executed software development process.
 With such a mindset, product release cycles are more frequent, and your value generation becomes a continuous process.
 This might have increased productivity, but they may have overlooked the governance aspects.

 DevSecOps is a liberator for creating a more secure product with an upgraded mean time to repair.
 It strengthens every SDLC phase with necessary security checks and patches.
 It is usually based on the DevOps’ principle and brings all the cross-functional team members together for building a safe software product.
 Therefore, organizations who follow DevOps might find switching to DevSecOps relatively easier than other non-DevOps projects (please note it might not be always true).